Awesome-Sauces/Note/refactor.md

 add AI.

-I think the ai should be done with a unix domain socket.
+I think the ai (local LLM) should be done with a unix domain socket.